rulerofoz/AnotherStockMix/README.md

-# AnotherStockMix for TrimUI Brick
+# AnotherStockMix CFW for TrimUI Brick

 A one-step SD card setup for the TrimUI Brick.
 I have really been enjoying this project, please fill free to comment in the discussions or report issues if you find them!